azavea/acs-alchemist/doc/README.txt

 Specify an output directory
 -------------------------------------
-By default, the Data Ermine will use the "AppData" directory in your Windows user directory.
-For example, on Windows 7, this might be something like: C:\Users\YourUserID\AppData\Local\ACSImporter\Data.
+By default, the utility will create a folder in your Windows user directory under "AppData" to store intermediate census data files.
+For example, on Windows 7, this might be something like: C:\Users\{YourUserID}\AppData\Local\ACSAlchemist\Data.
 If you want to change this default, you can specify an output directory using the "-outputFolder" switch as follows:

 -outputFolder c:\Sandbox\ACS

 Naming your Job
 -------------------------------------
-Each run of the Data Ermine is called a "job".
+Each run of the utility is called a "job".
 The software will create a job name based on the state, the year and the date, unless you specify a job name.
+By default these are overwritten every run, but they can be reused if you also specify "-reuseJob".
+This can save time during multiple exports.

 -jobName DesiredNameHere

 Putting it all together
 -------------------------------------
-Here is an example import using what was discussed so far:
+Here is an example using what was discussed so far:

 C:\...> ACSAlchemist.exe -s Wyoming -e 150 –y 2009 -v myVariablesFile.txt -jobName Test01 -outputFolder c:\Sandbox\ACS

 This command will make sure all necessary files are downloaded for Wyoming and import the selected variables for 2009 into an internal database (using SQLLite) named "Test01".
 The variable values were at the blockgroup summary level.
-From here you can also generate your results as a shapefile using either the summary geography or using a 'fishnet' grid of polygon cells.
+From here you can also export your results to a shapefile using either the summary geography or using a 'fishnet' grid of polygon cells.

 Exporting to a Shapefile